canonical/irc-bridge-operator/docs/explanation/charm-architecture.md

 and PostgreSQL (database).

-IRC Bridge is installed as a Snap in the Juju Machine unit and the charm interacts with it as the required integrations are set.
+IRC Bridge is installed as a Snap in the Juju Machine unit and the charm interacts with it when the required integrations are set.

 ```mermaid
 C4Component